 If you have problematic credit card debt, there are many different debt relief options — including credit counseling, debt settlement, debt consolidation and even bankruptcy.

 You can take control of your situation and get out of debt by reviewing your options and finding the best option.

 Bills.com created individual solution pages within the debt portal, but here is a quick summary of each one to get you started.

 Credit counseling enrolls you in a debt management plan (DMP), which usually allows you to qualify for a concession rate from your creditors for lower interest rates and lower payments.
-The plan should include reduced interest rates, lessons in budgeting and money management, or a comprehensive debt management program.
+The plan should include reduced interest rates, budgeting and money management lessons, or a comprehensive debt management program.

 You may be able to consolidate your debts with a home equity loan, mortgage refinance or other debt consolidation loans.